jjwithanr/obsidian_bible_study/docs/New Testament/John/John17.md

 #### v.9
 >I pray for them.
 I am not praying for the world, but for those you have given me, for they are yours.

+#### v.12
+>While I was with them, I protected them and kept them safe by that name you gave me.
+None has been lost except the one doomed to destruction so that Scripture would be fulfilled.